imrishuroy/imrishuroy/README.md

 - 🔭 Passionate about developing new technology.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - 👯 Looking to write more articles on Medium.
 - 🥅 2023 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to listen to music.
+- 🎵 I love to listen to music.
 - 💬 Let's talk about Flutter or any tech-related stuff.

 ### Connect with me: